 Recognising young health & safety professionals under the age of 30, across all sectors, going above and beyond to improve occupational health, safety and/or workplace wellbeing in the UK.
 This is the highest award for young health & safety professionals.

 Recognising individuals in the UK manufacturing sector, under the age of 30, going above and beyond to improve occupational health, safety and/or workplace wellbeing.
-Every submission in this category will also automatically be entered into Rising Star UK.
+Every submission in this category is also automatically entered into Rising Star UK.

-Rising Star in Manufacturing: Recognising individuals in the UK construction sector, under the age of 30, going above and beyond to improve occupational health, safety and/or workplace wellbeing.
+Recognising individuals in the UK construction sector, under the age of 30, going above and beyond to improve occupational health, safety and/or workplace wellbeing.
 Every submission in this category is also automatically entered into Rising Star UK.

 The current holder of Rising Star in Construction, winner of the 2020 award is Matthew Durant of BAM Construction Training Ltd. You can read about Matthew Durant and his achievements here.
 Below is the LinkedIn post from SHP’s editor, announcing Matthew Durant as winner of Rising Star in Construction 2020.
 And click here to read about the other Rising Star in Construction 2020 finalists.